ashlander/protoargs/README.rst

 This project should make it easier and less time consuming to work with arguments.
 So the brand new project could be started faster, it allows easy parameters extension, so complex command branches may be as easy as change configuration.
 It should be simple to code as well.

-This project, with time, may have new programming languages support, so you will not need to study multiple documentations, know just one - configuration creation rules.
+This project, with time, may have new programming languages support, so you will not need to study multiple documentations, know just one - **configuration creation rules**.

 So if you need flexible and easy way NOT to write argument parser and automate usage output, do want to rely on configuration rather than code - welcome, you are in the right spot.